The WVU Law Veterans Advocacy Law Clinic is committed to assisting veterans across the state.

 on benefits, discharge upgrades, employment claims and other civil and criminal

 matters.
-In addition, students will represent local and national organizations
+In addition, students can represent local and national organizations

 in non-litigation matters relating to the legal needs of veterans, including regulatory